vargaloid/linux.install/README.md

 Works only on Debian 8, 9 and CentOS 7

 Version 9.02
-- added Proxmox VE installation (work in progress)
+- added Proxmox VE installation (Need check in real environment!!!)

 Version 8.02
 - added Docker installation